vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 25 (Krsna is the body of Kr99a), Sm, Nrga became a chameleon.

-CI P 132 gives a mantra for the Krmicandesvaraope of the eight Sivasthanas sa Banaras) M. 191, 29
+CI P 132 gives a mantra for the Krmicandesvaraope of the eight Śivasthanas sa Banaras) M. 191, 29

 67-83, of whicbp, 70 states tat all Krosodale---Var, 215, 87-88